Skip to Content

 Vented gas fireplaces also use up more gas to keep constant heat.
 With such, you are more likely to save on gas utility bills.

-Features of Furnaces That Use Gas
+Features of Fireplaces That Use Gas

-Room with windows, fireplace, brown accent chair and ceiling fanGas fireplaces include special features which can’t be found in traditional wood burning models.
-These features enable them to perform better, make them easier to use and more energy efficient.
+Gas fireplaces include special features which can’t be found in traditional wood burning models.
+These features enable them to perform better, making them easier to use and more energy efficient.

 Electronic Ignition

 An electronic ignition provides a much simpler way to start the flames in your fireplace.
-Also known as a non- standing pilot, this gas fireplace feature eliminates the use of matches or a lighter to ignite or start a fire in your fireplace.
+Also known as a non- standing pilot, this feature eliminates the use of matches or a lighter to ignite or start a fire in your fireplace.

-An electronic ignition is better than a match lit and a standing pilot ignition system because it is not only convenient, hassle free and easy to operate, but it is also safer to use.
+An electronic ignition is better than a match-lit and a standing pilot ignition system because it is not only convenient, hassle-free, and easy to operate, but it is also safer to use.

-The only downside to an electronic ignition system is it costs more to install than a match lit or a standing pilot ignition system, but otherwise, it proves to be a very worthy investment for a gas fireplace.
+The only downside to an electronic ignition system is it costs more to install than a match-lit or a standing pilot ignition system, but otherwise, it proves to be a very worthy investment for a gas fireplace.

-Room with linear fireplaceTurndown Range and Turndown Ratio
+Turndown Range and Turndown Ratio

 By definition, the turn down ratio compares the maximum heat output to the minimum heat output within which a burner will operate.
 It indicates the minimum output a fireplace can handle before turning off then cycling on and off frequently.
 The turndown ratio varies depending on how a burner is designed.